 < Unchanged parts are omitted >

 The UE may receive by higher layer parameter PRACH-ResourceDedicatedBFR, a configuration for PRACH transmission as described in Subclause 8.1.
 For PRACH transmission in slot n and according to antenna port quasi co-location parameters associated with periodic CSI-RS resource configuration or with SS/PBCH block associated with index qnew provided by higher layers [11, TS 38.321], the UE monitors PDCCH in a search space set provided by higher layer parameter recoverySearchSpaceId for detection of a DCI format with CRC scrambled by C-RNTI or MCS-C-RNTI starting from slot n+4 within a window configured by higher layer parameter BeamFailureRecoveryConfig.
 For the PDCCH monitoring and for the corresponding PDSCH reception, the UE assumes the same antenna port quasi-collocation parameters as the ones associated with index until the UE receives by higher layers an activation for a TCI state or any of the parameters TCI-StatesPDCCH-ToAddlist and/or TCI-StatesPDCCH-ToReleaseList.
 After the UE detects a DCI format with CRC scrambled by C-RNTI or MCS-C-RNTI in the search space set provided by recoverySearchSpaceId, the UE continues to monitor PDCCH candidates in the search space set provided by recoverySearchSpaceId until the UE receives a MAC CE activation command for a TCI state or higher layer parameters TCI-StatesPDCCH-ToAddlist and/or TCI-StatesPDCCH-ToReleaseList.
+After detecting a DCI format with CRC scrambled by C-RNTI or MCS-C-RNTI in the search space set provided by recoverySearchSpaceId, if the UE transmits PUCCH on serving cell c, where the PRACH transmission of link failure recovery was performed and if the offset between the last symbol of the control resource set associated with the reception of the DCI and the first symbol of the PUCCH transmission is greater than or equal to K, where K is based on reported UE capability, then the same spatial domain transmission filter used for the PRACH transmission of link failure recovery is used for the PUCCH until the UE applies a MAC CE activation command for PUCCH spatial relation for serving cell c or higher layer parameters PUCCH-Spatialrelationinfo for serving cell c.

 < Unchanged parts are omitted >